Developmental Edit

 The editorial letter brings issues found in the manuscript together in one place, and gives practical suggestions for revision.
 A typical letter will include:

-• A compilation of recurring issues grouped under general headings such as Premise, Plot, Three-Act-Structure, Point of View, Character Development, Dialogue, Prose, Narrative, Conflict and Tension, Character Description, Chapter Length, Scene length, and Beginnings and Endings.
+A compilation of recurring issues grouped under general headings such as Premise, Plot, Three-Act-Structure, Point of View, Character Development, Dialogue, Narrative Technique, Conflict and Tension, Character Description, Chapter Length, Scene length, and Beginnings and Endings.
 These will each be broken down into any component parts that are relevant to the text.
 I might also comment on things like word count, visual elements, timestamps, epistolary text or epigraphs.
 All these sections contain suggestions as to how to resolve the issues raised.

 For the UK or any other country I charge £0.02 per word, or £4.60 per page, whichever is greater.